nix-community/disko/docs/testing.md

 [nix-fast-build](https://github.com/Mic92/nix-fast-build).
 The reason for this is that each individual test takes a while to run, but only uses <=4GiB of RAM and a limited amount of CPU resources.
-This means they can easily be evaluated and run in parallel to save time, but `nix` doesn't to that, so a full test run takes >40 minutes on a mid-range system.
+This means they can easily be evaluated and run in parallel to save time, but `nix` doesn't do that, so a full test run takes >40 minutes on a mid-range system.
 With `nix-fast-build` you can scale up the number of workers depending on your system's capabilities.
 It also utilizes [`nix-output-monitor`](https://github.com/maralorn/nix-output-monitor) to give